-- Items that are key to the teaching of the course, such as classroom facilities, fuel, core teaching equipment and materials. - Items that are not essential to that course, e.g. additional reading materials. - Study trips.
-This includes any trip associated with any course of study, i.e. a short trip to museum, a day trip out of college, and overnight or longer trips such as those associated with sports or tourism courses. - Basic stationery, regardless of the student's choice of course. - 75.
-Colleges are reminded that they cannot charge students additional fees to complete essential elements of the course. - 76.
-There is no cap on the amount that can be spent on an individual student, but colleges should ensure that the purchase or supply of study items achieves best value for money. - 77.
+- Items that are key to the teaching of the course, such as classroom facilities, fuel, core teaching equipment and materials. - · Items that are not essential to that course, e.g. additional reading materials. - Study trips.
+This includes any trip associated with any course of study, i.e. a short trip to museum, a day trip out of college, and overnight or longer trips such as those associated with sports or tourism courses. - · Basic stationery, regardless of the student's choice of course. - 76.
+Colleges are reminded that they cannot charge students additional fees to complete essential elements of the course. - 77.
+There is no cap on the amount that can be spent on an individual student, but colleges should ensure that the purchase or supply of study items achieves best value for money. - 78.
 When reporting spend on study items it is essential that colleges itemise costs against individual students, showing that the allocation has been calculated on the basis of need for specific items or materials.
-Colleges should not allocate set amounts to groups of students, regardless of subject of study or level of spend. - 78.
-During the COVID-19 pandemic, and in the immediate recovery years, the SFC paused publication of the sector average spend on Study Expenses.
-This year, we have published an updated table which details the average sector spend on Study Expenses in recent years.
-This is included in Annex B. In recent years, prior to the Covid pandemic, the average sector spend has been recorded as between 5-6% of the overall student support budget. - 79.
+Colleges should not allocate set amounts to groups of students, regardless of subject of study or level of spend.

+- 79. We have published an updated table which details the average sector spend on Study Expenses in recent years.
+This is included in Annex B. The average sector spend has been recorded as between 5-6% of the overall student support budget across the most recent Academic Years. - 80.
 In AY 2021-22, there was a modest increase on Study Expenses, with spend rising to 6.9% of the overall student support budget, as colleges potentially made reasonable adjustments in response to the pandemic.
-In AY 2022-23, the spend on Study Expenses, as a proportion of the overall Student Support Budget, returned to the average

-- pre-pandemic level between 5-6%. - 80.
-We do not expect colleges to claim above the pre-pandemic sector average (6%) for Study Expenses. - Expenses, and we will query colleges whose spend exceeds 6%.
-We expect colleges to be able to evidence, and provide a reasonable explanation for Study Expense expenditure, in line with the guidance set out above particularly if such expenditure is considered to be excessive. - 82.
+In AY 2022-23, the spend on Study Expenses, as a proportion of the overall Student Support Budget, returned to the average pre-pandemic level between 5-6%. - 81.
+We do not expect colleges to claim above the pre-pandemic sector average (6%) for Study Expenses. - 82.
+Colleges should be aware that the SFC actively monitors college expenditure on Study Expenses, and we will query colleges whose spend exceeds 6%.
+We expect colleges to be able to evidence, and provide a reasonable explanation for Study Expense expenditure, in line with the guidance set out above particularly if such expenditure is considered to be excessive. - 83.
 Colleges should aim to retain any study cost items that can be reused.
 If the study cost item cannot be reused it can be retained by the student.
 However, if a student does not complete the course and/or attain the planned qualification, the college may insist that these items should remain the property of the college, as it is assumed that the student will not require the materials/equipment for their future vocation.